Jin3290/power-grid-sld/README.md

 # Power Grid SLD Backend Service

-A simplified backend service for managing Single Line Diagram (SLD) components of a power grid.
+A backend service for managing Single Line Diagram (SLD) components of a power grid.

 ## Features